 And the plywood Gumotex footboard (right) appears to sit loose and seemingly will also pivot on that single strap.
 Production versions may differ and let’s not forget that adding all this complexity also adds a risk of breakage or damage.
 The simplest solution is usually the best, but the 160-g skeg will always be clipped in the boat as a back-up and a Seawave is controllable (if much slower) with no tracking aids at all.
 It’s worth remembering: a rudder isn’t about day-to-day tracking, it’s about maintaining a course when the boat gets pushed about in stronger winds.
 In such conditions a skeg is essential and a rudder is an improvement, as explained here.

 I only know two knots from my climbing days and still regularly use the Figure of Eight, (right and left) a quick way to put a loop on the end of a line that’s easy to undo.
-If you want to feed an Fo8 into a fixed ring (like the black krabs, above), just make a loose ‘8’ near the end of the line, then feed the loose end through your ring and follow it back in and around the Fo8 all the way out again.
+If you want to feed an Fo8 into a fixed ring (like the black krabs, above), just knot a loose ‘8’ near the end of the line, then feed the loose end back in and around the Fo8 all the way out again.
 And add a lock knot for good measure.

-After an hour exploring this historic corner of the island (more here shortly) I headed back and immediately noticed a much more responsive rudder – now you’re talking!
+After an hour exploring this historic corner of the island (now no longer possible with the new owner’s developments), I headed back and immediately noticed a much more responsive rudder – now you’re talking!
 It was like driving with all the wheels done up tight.
 Lower heels gave a much better angle on the pedals and I noticed I was now operating the pedals with the outer edge of my feet, as I recall on the Incept.
-Line drag was minimal but now the wood laminate pedal board creaked and the zip tie hinges were a bit mushy too.
+Line drag was minimal but now the wood laminate pedal board creaked and the zip tie hinges were a bit mushy.
 I’d already ordered another slab of LDPE chopping board to make a pedal board out of something more water-resistant than compressed dust, as well as the extravagance of proper marine-grade hinges (well, that’s what it said on eBay).
 I tried a quick bit of disc sailing too but it wasn’t really windy enough – more on that later.

 As I neared Badentarbet beach the g-friend happened to swing by and, showing her some moves, I was amazed how sharply the boat could turn at low speed in the shallows, almost like a handbrake turn.
-Of course that’s not a particularly useful attribute in a kayak unless a WWII mine bobs up in front of you, but it’s good to know it worked.
+Of course, this is kayaking not The Sweeney, but it’s good to know it worked.
 I also got a chance to test my newly bootied Kokotat dry pants – they worked like they should, too.